-Cecily: Packages, I think.
+Cecily: Packages I think.

 Annemarie: Did they run errands like prescriptions?

 Cecily: For other people they did.
-They didn't have to do it for us, but they did for some people.
-I think for Tom Reynolds it was really quite important.
-I don't know a great deal about that, but I believe that Becky Green, who was then the mail person, really helped him, and she was with him, I think, at the end.
+They didn't have to do it for us but they did for some people.
+I think for Tom Reynolds it really quite important.
+I don't know a great deal about that but I believe that he and Becky Green who was then the mail person that she really helped him and she was with him I think at the end.
 That's what I've been told.
 That's a remarkable thing.

 Annemarie: He died in her arms.

+Cecily: Yes.

 Annemarie: He waited for her.

-Cecily: Oh, my God.
+Cecily: Oh my God.

-Annemarie: And then he died.
+Annemarie: And he died, yeah.

 Cecily: Special.

 Annemarie: What about old-timers and homesteaders you knew?
-Can you talk about some of the people who are no longer with us?
+Can you talk about some of these people who are no longer with us?

 Cecily: I have notes.
 You hear me rattling paper.
-If I'm sort of sounding like I'm reading, I'm reading.
+I'm sort of sounding like I'm reading, I'm reading.
 Residents who made an impression.
-Well, there were the summer people and the year-round people.
-By and large, with certain exceptions, the year-round residents impressed me most.
+Well they were the summer people and the year around people.
+By and large with certain exceptions the year around residents impressed me most.
 They were by and large friendly, receptive, and interesting, self-sufficient, versatile, and generous.
-The Holcolms, though I didn't know them very well.
-The Wurtz's.
-Ms. Mathison, who was our immediate neighbor.
-Ruth and Loyd Sondreson weren't homesteaders, but they were very helpful and generous people and they never soured.
+The Holcolms though I didn't know them very well.
+The Wurtz's, Ms. Matheson who was our immediate neighbor, Ruth and Lloyd were homesteaders but they were very helpful and generous people and they never soured.
 Even when there was hostility one time against them they didn't sour against people, they didn't gossip.
 I thought they were wonderfully wise.
-Other neighbors of ours were Frank and Ethel Newton, whom I didn't really know very well but I admired very much.
-Frank Newton helped me once when we rented a horse.
+The other neighbors of ours were Frank and Ethel Newton whom I didn't really know very well but I admired very much and Frank Newton helped me once when we rented a horse.
 He came in and looked at it and said, "You have that horse taken care of."
-Some man rented it with a cut in its fetlock.
-He was a wonderful guy.
-He was closer to Rachael and Harold Sweet than he was to us, but they were great neighbors.
+Some man rented it with a cut in it [00:11:23] and he was a wonderful guy, but he was closer to Rachael Sweet and to the Sweets than he was to us, but they were great neighbors.

 Annemarie: Did you know Ralph Thayer also?

 Cecily: Slightly.
-I didn't know him well, but I had some contacts with him.
-We needed to find out about a road that was on the north edge of our land, and we went to visit him when he was already in the nursing home.
-We saw him at gatherings.
-He was always very pleasant, very nice to people, but again I didn't really know him well.
+I didn't know him well but I had some contacts with him.
+We needed to find out about a road that was in the North on the edge of our land and we went to visit him when he was already in the nursing home.
+We saw him at